 Setting the national standard

 One of NCRA's primary objectives is to set national certification standards and assist states seeking to establish certification or licensing requirements.
 To that end, NCRA has administered its nationally recognized certification program for court reporters

 NCRA also takes seriously the needs of states that use or recognize the RPR certification as their standard of practice.
 We work vigorously to maintain the integrity of the NCRA testing process while at the same time striving to provide the

-best customer service possible.
+best member service possible.

-Based on its experience and knowledge; adherence to nationally recognized certification best practices for test development, administration, and security; and a clear emphasis on high-quality customer service, NCRA is uniquely positioned to offer the
+Based on its experience and knowledge; adherence to nationally recognized certification best practices for test development, administration, and security; and a clear emphasis on high-quality member service, NCRA is uniquely positioned to offer the

 best certification exams in the field.
 NCRA certification history